-Proposed Action: Menominee Tribal Enterprises is proposing to conduct harvest on approximately 10,000 acres across the Menominee Indian Tribe of Wisconsin's forestlands, located in northeast Wisconsin (Figure 1).
-Table 1 has a summary of the areas affected and their location within the Menominee Compartment system.
+Proposed Action: Menominee Tribal Enterprises is proposing to conduct harvest on approximately 2,000 acres across the Menominee Indian Tribe of Wisconsin's forestlands, located in northeast Wisconsin (Figure 1).
+Table 1 has a summary of the areas affected in the western part of the reservation and their number within the Menominee Compartment system.
 Appendix A has a compartment map with forested areas that are possibly affected.